 Will special education students, EL students, gifted students, and others be pulled out of the room for instruction?

-We plan to maintain student grouping (cohorts) and physical distancing.
+We plan to maintain student grouping (cohorts) and physical distancing when feasible.
 In order to meet the individual needs of each student, some students will receive services in the classroom and others will receive appropriate services outside their regular classroom.

 How will my student’s Individualized Education Program (IEP) services be delivered?